dsal/Computer-Vision/README.md

     Definition: Mathematical principles that form the backbone of Computer Vision.

 # 1.2.
 Key areas in computer vision
+CV relies on foundational concepts from several core areas of mathematics and computer science.
+These key areas provide the theoretical and practical tools needed to process, analyze, and extract meaningful information from images and videos.
   - Linear Algebra: Matrix operations for image transformations (rotation, scaling).
   - Calculus: Optimization (gradient descent for training deep learning models).
   - Probability & Statistics: Bayesian filtering, noise reduction, and uncertainty modeling.